aravindhk/QESummerSchool/Day-1/example4.Al/ex1.degauss/README.md

 PURPOSE OF THE EXERCISE:
-Explore various smearing schemes, i.e., how-to-smear (variable "occupations") and how-much-to-smear (variable "degauss")
+Explore various smearing schemes, i.e., how-to-smear (variable "smearing") and how-much-to-smear (variable "degauss")
 --------------------------------------------------------------

 Steps to perform: